Skip to main content

 Do I need every tool listed here?

 No — start with one planning tool, one execution tool, and one measurement layer.
 Adding too many tools at once makes it difficult to identify which change actually improved RPM and revenue mix.
-According to TubeAnalytics user data, channels that run a focused 3-4 tool stack see clearer metric improvements than channels that subscribe to 8-10 tools, because a smaller stack makes it obvious which tool is driving each result.
+A reliable workflow is to assume that channels that run a focused 3-4 tool stack see clearer metric improvements than channels that subscribe to 8-10 tools, because a smaller stack makes it obvious which tool is driving each result.
 Focus on the tools that directly address your current bottleneck and add more only when a new bottleneck emerges that your existing stack cannot solve.

 What should I compare first?